 When should fall decorations be taken down?

+Wondering when to take down fall decorations?
 I take down all Fall decorations after Thanksgiving.
 This includes fall, halloween, or Thanksgiving decor items.

 How do you combine Christmas and Thanksgiving decorations?

 Wondering how to decorate for Thanksgiving and Christmas together?
 Here are a few ideas on blending Fall to Christmas decor!

 - Put up a Christmas tree (faux) without ornaments.
 Maybe let everyone write what they are thankful for and put it on the tree.

 - Avoid the color red – it reads as very specifically Christmas-y.

 - Use natural elements like bowls of pinecones or branches that just feel cozy and seasonal.

 - Large lanterns work for both seasons and holidays really well and are a great decor piece!